"Talk with the rest,

 dedicated property address Website, to make it easy for prospective buyers and

-their agents to prepare offers on my property (so they don’t have to drive to your office
+their agents to prepare offers on my property (so they can obtain disclosure

-makes your job easier, enabling you to download all the documents in the
+job easier, enabling you to download all the documents instantly, regardless of

 5. Will you give me a free $25,000 Seller Protection Plan (insurance policy), to protect me for six months from claims

 made against me by buyers?
 Historically, most claims by buyers against

 sellers will be made during the first six months following the purchase.